 - Prompt on User Change: Enables a prompt when a user change occurs, informing that a synchronization with the Agentry Server must take place to change users, and giving the current user the option to cancel the change.
 If this attribute is disabled, the synchronization completes the user change, but without a prompt.

-- Synchronize Clocks: Whether the system time on the client devices resets to that of the Agentry Server host system time during each transmit.
+- Synchronize Clocks: Whether the system time on the client devices reset to that of the Agentry Server host system time during each transmit.
 The host system time is not the same as the time of the back-end system with which the Agentry Server communicates, rather it is the system time as reported by the operating system.
 This attribute is typically disabled in deployments involving multiple time zones.

 - Screen Size: The size of all screens that are shown to the user on the Agentry Client.
-This attribute affects only Agentry Client applications that are running on a Windows PC platform capable of full VGA screen resolution.
+This attribute only effects Agentry Client applications that are running on a Windows PC platform capable of full VGA screen resolution.
 The screen sizes available for this setting range from 240 x 320 (1/4 VGA) to 1366 x 768.
 The Screen Size value overrides the screen size attribute for all platform definitions.
 An “Allow Resize” setting is also available.
 If any selection other than Allow Resize is made, users cannot resize Agentry Client screens.
-The screen size for all mobile devices, including smartphones, tablets, and other devices, is always the full resolution of those devices, and users can never resize the screens.
+The screen size for all mobile devices, including smart phones, tablets, and other devices, is always the full resolution of those devices, and users can never resize the screens.

 - Battery Status: Shows the status of the mobile device battery on the Agentry Client.
 This appears in either the upper or lower portion of the screen, depending on the device.
 This setting has no effect on the Windows PC builds of the Agentry Client.